 The presence of an IPv6-capable kernel will automatically enable most of the IPv6 capabilities.
 By default, autoconfiguration of the Ethernet interfaces via IPv6 Router Advertisements is enabled.
-To disable acceptance of Router Advertisements, or to configure a static IPv6 address and default IPv6 gateway, and to configure IPv6 domain name servers, you must run the interactive netconfig script.
-This will allow you to configure your Ethernet interface for both IPv4 and IPv6 operation.
-You can also configure the hostname and domainname for the unit.
+To disable acceptance of Router Advertisements, or to configure a static IPv6 address and default IPv6 gateway, and to configure IPv6 domain name servers, you must either run the interactive netconfig script or use the front-panel keypad/display.
+Either method will allow you to configure your Ethernet interface for both IPv4 and IPv6 operation.
+Using the netconfig script has the advantage that you can also configure the hostname and domainname for the unit.